clojia/independent-research/2018-09-IR-GloVe.md

 ## Motivation

 To better deal with word prepresentations: word analogy, word similarity, and named entity recognition tasks, the paper construct a new model GloVe (for Global Vectors), which is able to capture the global corpus statistics.
-The paper also proved that the complexity of the model is based on hyper-paramter, always smaller than the on-line window-based method.

 ## Approach